sflavelle/writing/Deliverer of Destiny (BOTW)/Chapters/10 - Connected/02 Purah's Theory.md

 "Haven't remembered any past lives or anything?"

 "Uuuhhh... no...?"
 You raised an eyebrow and, examination over, let your hands fall to your sides - carefully, in the case of the hand holding the sword.
-"I get what you're asking, and no, I don't feel anything... different."
+"Was something... meant to happen?"

 "Hmmph."
 Purah almost seemed disappointed.
 "Well, this is still quite an event in itself, wouldn't you say?"